ykubo82/bioCHL/conv/README.md

 ```
 python plotFunctions.py
 ```
-It shows you the learning curves for training and testing.
-Also, it shows you the best testing error so far. <br/>
+It will plot the learning curves for training and testing.
+Also, it will show you the best testing error so far. <br/>

 This model tested on: <br/>
 Python 3.7.9 <br/>